 To manage and change your billing information, navigate to Finances in the left navigation menu and click on Billing.
 Go to the Payments methods section to change your billing method.
 You’ll want to look for something that indicates “replace.”
 You can also view your billing history under Recent bills.

 Shopify can send notifications to you, your team, or your customers when certain parameters have been met.
 For example, you can receive an alert each time a new order is placed, an item has gone out of stock, or a package has been shipped.
 Go to Notifications in the left menu to do the following:

 - Edit notification templates

 - Create email and SMS notifications

-7. Set up Fulfillment Processes
+Step 7: Set Up Fulfillment Processes

 - Add shipping locations

 - Add, edit, and delete package types (look for Packages)